-Window openings should be considered as part of the threedimensional development of the interior spaces responding to the building program, not as an afterthought merely chosen from a catalog or only as a response to the exterior composition of the building.
+Window openings should be considered as part of the threedimensional development of the interior spaces responding to the building program, not as an afterthought merely chosen approved by the DC.
+The access door shall be flush and constructed of the same material as the adjacent siding.

+from a catalog or only as a response to the exterior composition of the building.
 The scale (apparent size) of the building will be affected by the size and arrangement of windows and how the windows fit into the wall.
 With the exception of board-and-batten design, windows should be integrated into the walls without trim.